4.89% Fixed For Life Mortgages For Over 65s for 2026

 • Age should not be a barrier when considering a mortgages over 65, as options are more plentiful than often perceived.

-Whether you can get a mortgage at 65 is common, and yes, you can.
-Banks have made mortgages just for the older ones looking for loans.
-They offer interest-only and repayment mortgages, catered to fit pensioners’ financial plans.
+Getting a mortgage at 65 is common, and yes, you can.
+Banks have made mortgages available to older individuals seeking loans.
+They offer interest-only and repayment mortgages, tailored to fit pensioners’ financial plans.

-• Interest-only mortgages mean you only pay the month’s interest, not reducing the loan.
+• Interest-only mortgages mean you only pay the monthly interest, without reducing the loan balance.

-• Repayment mortgages help people over 65 pay off their loans and interest, eventually owning their homes outright.
+• Repayment mortgages help people over 65 pay off their loans and interest, eventually allowing them to own their homes outright.

 Getting a good mortgage rate is possible even later in life.
 It requires some effort, especially for those after a pensioner mortgage.
 They must consider their income, property value, and current interest rates.